 How you can stop them

 Army worms don’t generally kill a lawn, but their voracious feeding will badly damage it and, if untreated, patches of your lawn may die, so it’s important to restore growth as soon as possible.

-You can destroy the grubs with insecticide (Yates Baythroid Lawn Grub and Garden Insecticide, applied in the afternoon) then add nutrients (make sure it’s high in nitrogen, which encourages green growth) and several deep waterings a week, rather than more frequent light waterings.
+You can destroy the grubs with insecticide, then add nutrients (make sure it’s high in nitrogen, which encourages green growth) and several deep waterings a week, rather than more frequent light waterings.